 If applying a vegetable oil to your skin is beneficial, you can still favor those that are the most effective for your skin type and of which we have drawn up a non-exhaustive list here:

-Opt for a hazelnut vegetable oil, very fine and with a matte finish and regulating properties
+Opt for a hazelnut vegetable oil, very fine, with a matte finish and regulating properties.

-You can adopt Borage Oil (rich in fatty acids essential to the reconstruction of the skin barrier) or Hemp Oil (very rich in omega 3 and 6)
+You can adopt borage oil (rich in fatty acids, essential for rebuilding the skin barrier) or hemp oil (very rich in omega 3 and 6).